heyjoeway/heyjoeway.github.io/_posts/2019-01-21-gd-anime-was-a-mistake.md

     img1="final.png"
 %}

-This design was published as a shirt design on Redbubble back in December of 2017. ~~You can view the design on Redbubble here.~~ Unfortunately, Nintendo themselves DMCA'd it because they felt like being petty.
+This design was published as a shirt design on RedBubble back in December of 2017. ~~You can view the design on RedBubble here.~~ Unfortunately, Nintendo themselves DMCA'd it because they felt like being petty.

 ## Making Of